TechnicPack/launcher-api/README.md

 }
 ```

-The trait also provides several other helper methods that are useful when developing team based applications:
+The trait also provides several other helper methods that are useful when working with clients:

 ```php
 if ($modpack->hasClients()) {